Ultimate WebinarJam Software Review from a Webinerd

-WebinarJam allows you to effortlessly import and customize your PowerPoint or Keynote presentation and scroll through it with ease during your live event.
+WebinarJam allows you to effortlessly import and customize your PowerPoint or Keynote presentation and scroll through it with ease during your live session.

 • Live Chat

 Ask any webinar veteran what the secret to a successful webinar is and there’s a good chance they’ll mention one word: engagement.

 Which is just a fancy way of saying interacting with your attendees — the more engagement, the better.

 WebinarJam takes traditional online interaction to another level with both live and private chat options, moderator abilities, and sticky announcements.

 • Automated Recordings

 As you can prob’ly guess, this option will record your live webinar automatically in a perfect, second-by-second video file.

 You can then use WebinarJam’s “Replica Replay” feature to broadcast your live event later for anyone who missed it or wants to watch it a second time.

 Check it out: